hypfvieh/dbus-java/README.md

      - the `AbstractConnection.addSigHandler(DBusMatchRule, SigHandler)` is now `public` and can be used to register arbitrary rules
      - the new implementation supports additional MatchRules as defined by DBus Specification (except eavesdrop)
      - Extended `EmbeddedDBusDaemon` to properly support MatchRules
+   - Improved `InterfaceCodeGenerator` to properly create Tuple classes and create empty signal classes as well

 ##### Changes in 5.1.1 (2025-03-14):
    - Added new Helper class `VariantBuilder` to allow creating Variants which contain Maps or Collections without messing with the required DBus type arguments